Header images courtesy of Mel Joulwan and Paleo Spirit. Updated January 1, 2018.

 Tip: Coconut water is essentially a “light” fruit juice.
 If you’re involved in endurance athletics, work in a profession that leaves you prone to dehydration, or just want a refreshing treat, coconut water can be a fine choice for rehydration.
 Just don’t let coconut water take the place of plain old water in your daily routine.

 Yes, you can have your coffee.
 You’re welcome.
 You can drink it black, add unsweetened compliant nutpods, coconut milk, almond milk, or add cinnamon or vanilla beans to the brew.
 But remember, Whole30 guidelines exclude milk, cream, non-compliant milk substitutes, and added sweeteners—including stevia (more on that below).

 Tip: Regarding “Paleo” coffee creamer… sigh.
 We know there’s a recipe out there where eggs, coconut milk, dates, and some voodoo magic are combined with prayers to create a thick, creamy concoction that can take the place of your cream and sugar (or Coffeemate) and once again transform your undrinkable black coffee into sweet, dreamy caffeine.
 We REALLY don’t like this, and would encourage you to take a look at why you need this at all.
 Do you really like coffee, or are you drinking it for the hit of sugary flavor?

 Anything less than 100% cocoa (cacao) is off-limits during your Whole30.
 Even the really dark chocolate is still candy.

-Dates are a great way to add that hint of sweetness to a sauce (like the Char Siu pork from Well Fed), or stuffed with almonds and wrapped in (compliant) bacon as a fancy-schmancy appetizer.
+All fruit, including dates, are allowed on your Whole30.
+They’re a great way to add that hint of sweetness to a sauce (like the Char Siu pork from Well Fed), or to stuff with almonds and wrap in (compliant) bacon as a fancy-schmancy appetizer.
 But please, no processed date syrup.

 Flax Seeds: Yes